-The kids reportedly made a game called Snap out of the bracelets.
-If a boy was able to break a girl's bracelet, then the girl would have to perform the sexual act associated with the bracelet's color.
+People reportedly made a game called "Snap" out of the bracelets.
+If a one person was able to break another's bracelet, then the person with the broken bracelet would have to perform the act associated with the bracelet's color.

-In 2003, once word spread that these formerly innocuous jelly bracelets had been renamed sex bracelets, some schools around the country took notice and enacted a ban.
-For example, Alachua County elementary schools in Florida prohibited their students from wearing them.
+In 2003, once word spread that these formerly innocuous jelly bracelets had a whole new meaning, some schools around the country took notice and enacted a ban.
+For example, Alachua County elementary schools in Florida prohibited students from wearing them.
 Other schools across the country followed suit.
 Most of these bans appear to have been enforced after overhearing students talk about the bracelets or after seeing reports about them in the media.